razpeitia/advent_of_code_2019/README.md

 To be fair it was easy, because we have generators in python, so, tonight I can sleep like a baby.

+### Level 12

+Part 1 was easy, but I have problems implementing it, just because I wanted to use classes and at the end I used simple lists.
+Part 2 was a little bit intimidating at first glance, but it was easy once you understand that every axis is independent and you can form a solution based on that.

 ### Retrospective

 Guessing what to actually implement takes more time than solving the problem itself.